jenciso/kvm-provision/README.md

 ### CREATE A VM

-Change the config file: `config.conf` and in order to create a `centos7` vm, run:
+Change the file: `config.conf` if you need to customize some features.

+To create a VM `centos7`:
 ```
 ./new-vm.sh centos7
 ```
-or
+or, using some parameters
 ```
 ./new-vm.sh -n centos7 -m 1024 -c 2 -i 192.168.122.11
 ```

-Post install
+Post installation
 ```
 source config.conf
 export VM=centos7